 - Identify the type of router that you have

-- Choose a VPN that is compatible with your router – we suggest NordVPN.
+- Choose a VPN that is compatible with your router – We suggest NordVPN, now 72% OFF!

 - Sign up for your VPN and go to the setup guide